How to dial France from the US? French phone code and examples

 💡 Tip: Calls to French landlines are usually cheaper than to mobiles.
 Always check whether your plan distinguishes between the two.

-How to call France for cheap (or even free)
+How to call France for cheap or free

 If you plan on calling France quite frequently, this will end up being extremely expensive without the right phone plan, as long-distance and roaming charges can get expensive.